patrickfrey/mewa/website/content/about.md

 I consider the software as ready for use in projects.

 ## Example
-As proof of concept I have implemented a compiler for a general-purpose, statically typed programming language with the following features:
+As **proof of concept**, I have implemented a compiler for a **general-purpose, statically typed programming language** with the following features:

  * Structures (plain data structures without methods, implicitly defined assignment operator)
  * Interfaces